karam94/git-football-transfers/8 - Rebasing and merge conflicts/README.md

 You are now Alice again by doing `git checkout Alice` and now want to integrate your changes in to the master branch by rebasing master on to your Alice branch.
 Bob merged on to master in the previous step.
 Alice is now going to rebase on to master.

+Whilst on the Alice branch, execute `git rebase master`.
+This will open up your favourite text editor and replay the Hazard commit.

 ```bash
 git checkout Alice
 git rebase master